 Applications may be printed electronically by downloading the student employment application, or may be picked up at the Circulation Desk in the Library.
 See the brief job descriptions below.
 A copy of the completed application should be taken to the Circulation Desk and given to attendant on duty.
 The applications will be read by the Student Supervisors.
 You will be CONTACTED by a Supervisor ONLY if there is interest in hiring you.
 Contact information is listed below for the supervisors.

-Circulation Assistant—Morse Library is the center of academic inquiry and research and the main study area of the campus.
-The circulation desk is the focus of communication within the library.
+- Circulation Assistant—Morse Library is the center of academic inquiry and research and the main study area of the campus.
+The Circulation Desk is a main hub of the library for putting information in the hands of those who want it and need it.
 Often the first impression of the library and that of the campus is that which the circulation assistant projects.
 Circulation assistants perform circulation activities at the desk on the main floor.
 Students assist library patrons in using the facilities, collections and the services of the staff and librarians.
 Additional duties may include shelving and stack maintenance.
 Students are assigned the number of work study hours allocated to them by Financial Aid based on a schedule established between the student and supervisor.
 Circulation Assistants are expected to report promptly at their designated time.
 It is their responsibility to find a substitute worker when unavailable for their assigned shift.
 Students are required to work evening and weekend hours and may need to work some hours during fall and spring break.

-Mail Clerk/Library Support - The mail clerk routes US mail, newspapers, and periodicals to appropriate library staff; picks up and delivers library mail at the mail center; and has other duties that assist circulation and reserves staff.
+- Mail Clerk/Library Support - The mail clerk routes US mail, newspapers, and periodicals to appropriate library staff; picks up and delivers library mail at the mail center; and has other assigned library duties.
 The student will be required to work a 5-day work week, preferably the same schedule each day.
 The daily schedule is established between the student and supervisor.
 Students are rarely asked to work outside their normal shift.
 Students are expected to report to their supervisor promptly at their designated times.